 Labor Day Holiday

-Medical Center Library & Archives staff will be unavailable on Monday, September 7th.
-Please refer to Library Services & Resources During Coronavirus Response for updates on access to the building for nights, weekends, and holidays.
+Medical Center Library & Archives staff will be unavailable on Monday, September 4th.
+Access to the building will not be available during this time.

 Megan von Isenburg, Associate Dean for Library Services & Archives

 Welcome to a new academic year at the School of Medicine, School of Nursing, and Duke Health!
 We are thrilled to welcome new students, trainees, faculty and staff.
 Whether you are new to Duke or are already part of the Duke community, we invite you to explore our resources, services, and spaces.

 Our mission is to provide biomedical information for inquiry, discovery, and innovation.
 Our resources can help you learn, teach, do research, and care for patients, Below you will find quick summaries and examples of our offerings.
 Please follow the links below, explore our Website, and reach out to our staff at email@example.com to learn more.
 We are here for you!

 High Quality Resources for Teaching, Research, and Patient Care